 People love coffee shops.
 Coffee shops not only serve as excellent sources of caffeine, but they’ve also become hotspots for remote work, off-site meetings, and good conversation.

-Like restaurants, the coffee shop experience is just as memorable as the food and drinks served.
+Like restaurants, the coffee shop experience is just as memorable as the food service that comes with your cup of coffee.
 You want your customers to want to stop in, grab a coffee, and stick around.
 You want to be the go-to site for meetings, first dates, interviews, and catch-ups.

-And your staff will make or break these goals.
+And your coffee shop staff will make or break these goals.

 So, how can you staff up so that your coffee is good and your service is great?
 Let’s dig in.

 This advice can apply to any industry, but it’s just as – if not more – important for coffee shops.